Marcus Brigstocke

-Marcus Alexander Brigstocke (born 8 May 1973) is a British comedian, actor and satirist.
+Marcus Alexander Brigstocke (born 8 May 1973) is a British comedian and actor.
 He has worked in stand-up comedy, television, radio and musical theatre.
 He has appeared on many BBC television and radio shows.

 Early life

 Brigstocke is the son of Nick Brigstocke, a stockbroker from a Welsh landed gentry family, and Carol, daughter of senior Royal Air Force officer Air Marshal Sir Walter Pretty.
 He was raised in Surrey, and educated at St Edmunds School in the village of Hindhead in Surrey, at Westbourne House School in Chichester, West Sussex, King's School, Bruton in Somerset, and Hammersmith & Fulham College in west London.
 He then attended the University of Bristol, where he studied drama, but did not complete his degree.

 In his youth, Brigstocke struggled with alcohol and drug addiction.

 Aged 19, Brigstocke worked on a North Sea oil rig, and later as a podium dancer (being featured on Electric Circus); he used his earnings to travel, and the experiences as inspiration for a stand-up routine.
+Brigstocke is also a World Cheese Judge and an Academy of Cheese alumnus.